ylipacbio/IsoSeq-3.0/README.md

 ## Glossary
 * __Chimera__
-  * IsoSeq Classify classifies reads as artificial-concatemer chimeric or non-chimeric based on whether or not primers are found in the middle of the sequence.
+  * Iso-Seq Classify classifies reads as artificial-concatemer chimeric or non-chimeric based on whether or not primers are found in the middle of the sequence.

 * __High QV | Low QV__
-  * Isoseq Cluster generates polished consensus isoforms are classified into either high quality or low quality isoforms.
+  * Iso-Seq Cluster generates polished consensus isoforms are classified into either high-quality or low-quality isoforms.
 We classify an isoform as high quality if its conseusus accuracy is no less than a cut-off, otherwise low quality.
     The default cut-off is **0.99**.
-You may change this value from command line, or via SMRTLink Advanced Analysis Parameters when creating an IsoSeq job.
+You may change this value from command line, or via SMRT Link Advanced Analysis Parameters when creating an Iso-Seq job.

 <sup>For Research Use Only.
 Not for use in diagnostic procedures. © Copyright 2010 - 2014, Pacific Biosciences of California, Inc. All rights reserved.
 Information in this document is subject to change without notice.
 Pacific Biosciences assumes no responsibility for any errors or omissions in this document.
 Certain notices, terms, conditions and/or use restrictions may pertain to your use of Pacific Biosciences products and/or third party products.
 Please refer to the applicable Pacific Biosciences Terms and Conditions of Sale and the applicable license terms at http://www.pacificbiosciences.com/licenses.html.</sup>